purebred-mua/purebred/TESTING.md

 ## Framework

 Purebred comes with an extensive suite of user acceptance tests.
-It expects that the `purebred` binary can be found in the `$PATH` as well as can be recompiled.
+It expects that the `purebred` binary can be found in the `$PATH`.

 ## Writing new user acceptance tests